jack32666/Extracting-features-from-multi-goal-datasets/README.md

 For more detail, please check https://github.com/clvrai/spirl

-Since the size of the dataset is too big to be uploaded in github, I will upload google drive links to get access to the datasets :
+Since the size of the dataset is too big to be uploaded in github, I will upload a google drive link to get access to the datasets :

 https://drive.google.com/drive/folders/1H4qVcHJKD7voq2FGyXlE_wi8T7Qutpf0?usp=sharing

 Explanatory variables : conc_images(local top-down view of a maze at timestep t), next_conc_images(local top-down view of a maze at timestep t+1), actions(action at timestep t)

-Response variable : ylabel(the outcome of an unsupervised model)
+Response variable : ylabel(corresponding state-action novelty)

 Note the test dataset does not contain correct output (ground truth) values.

+## III.
+A baseline model :

+I will provide a baseline model that only uses state information to predict the state-action novelty.